 - How many patients were patients in 2019 that were not in 2020?

 3. Audit Your Marketing

-After you’ve done step 2 and crunched the numbers, you’ll have a really good idea of what worked.
-I’ve seen practices spend $1,000/month on postcards which yielded on average only 1 new patient / month, where the Average Value spent by that patient was less than $1,000.
+After you’ve done step 2 and crunched the numbers, you’ll have a really good idea of what worked and what didn’t work in terms of your marketing.
+We’ve seen practices spend $1,000/month on postcards which yielded on average only 1 new patient / month, where the Average Value spent by that patient was less than $1,000.
 Look at the numbers and invest more of your budget in the marketing services that are yielding the highest Return on Investment (ROI).

 When setting the goals, think about number of new patients, how much revenue you are hoping to generate from new patients, types of treatments you want to push, overall production goals for each month, quarter, and year.
 The more specific your goal, the easier it is to create a road map.